Now that you have a handle on the basics of structuring content for an HTML file:

 - Replace all

-divelements with correct semantic elements
+divelements with correct semantic elements - do not use any class

 - Include placeholders for name, email, and message